Rufus Wainwright: Themes

 The song "Matinee Idol" was written about River Phoenix.
 "Memphis Skyline" is a tribute to the late singer Jeff Buckley, whom he met briefly in the 1990s when Wainwright was an up-and-coming act.
 By this time, Buckley had already released his first album Grace, and was well on his way to stardom.
 The two met several months prior to Buckley's drowning, during a gig by Wainwright.
 The song references "Hallelujah", a Leonard Cohen song covered by Buckley (and later by Wainwright).
 "Nobody's Off the Hook" is written to close friend and fellow musician Teddy Thompson.

 Legacy

 Wainwright and his music have influenced several artists in the music industry.
 They include Katy Perry, Olly Alexander of Years & Years, Liv Bruce of Pwr Bttm, and Kimbra.

-In Nick Hornby's book Slam, the child born to the young protagonists gets called "Rufus" because his mother listened to Rufus Wainwright while recovering from the ordeal of giving birth.
+In Nick Hornby's 2007 book Slam, the child born to the young protagonists gets named "Rufus" (or Roof for short) because his mother listened to Rufus Wainwright while recovering from the ordeal of giving birth.